The Glycemic Index

 - The Type of Sugar it Contains: Different sugars have different GI rankings and different foods contain different types of sugar.
 For instance, fructose has a GI of 19, sucrose has a GI of 65, and maltose has a GI of 105.
 Therefore, the glycemic index of any given food depends on the type and amount of sugar it contains.

 - The Amount of Starch it Contains: Starch is a form of carbohydrate made up of amylose and amylopectin, and different foods will contain different ratios of these two forms of starch.
 Food with a higher amount of amylose has been shown to slow the glycemic response of the food.
 (4)

-- The Amount of Fibre it Contains: There are two types of fibre found in food: soluble fibre and insoluble fibre.
-Insoluble fibre is found mostly in grain products, while soluble fibre is found mostly in fruits, vegetables and legumes, and both types of fibre can help to reduce the glycemic response of a food since fibre helps to slow the digestion and absorption of sugar to the bloodstream.
+- The Amount of Fiber it Contains: There are two types of fiber found in food: soluble fiber and insoluble fiber.
+Insoluble fiber is found mostly in grain products, while soluble fiber is found mostly in fruits, vegetables, and legumes, and both types of fiber can help to reduce the glycemic response of food since fiber helps to slow the digestion and absorption of sugar to the bloodstream.

-- Nutrient Composition: The amount of protein and fat found in a food will also impact its glycemic response.
-A food or meal with a higher ratio of protein and fat will help to reduce the glycemic response to a meal.
+- Nutrient Composition: The amount of protein and fat found in food will also impact its glycemic response.
+Food or meal with a higher ratio of protein and fat will help to reduce the glycemic response to a meal.